Twrog

-Saint Twrog - feast day 26 June - was a 6th-century Welsh saint who founded the church at Maentwrog, having come to Wales early in the Age of the Saints.
+Saint Twrog - feast day 26 June - was a 6th-century Welsh saint who founded the church at Maentwrog and refounded the chapel on St Twrog's Island, having come to Wales early in the Age of the Saints.

 Early life

 It is believed that Twrog was the son of Ithel Hael o Lydaw of Brittany.
 He was also the brother of Saint Tanwg of Llandanwg, Saint Tecwyn of Llandecwyn, Saint Tegai of Llandegai and Saint Baglan of Llanfaglan and Baglan.

-He was a member of the college of Bardsey which was founded as a monastery in 516 AD.
+He was a member of the college of Bardsey, which was founded as a monastery in 516 AD.